softeng-feup/open-cx-mib-refugees/docs/Development-Report.md

 ## Product Vision

-Our vision is to help conference attendees manage their time by telling them which lectures are more interesting for them according to their interests and building a customized schedule that fit their preferences.
+Our vision is to help conference attendees manage their time by telling them which lectures are more interesting for them according to their interests and building a customized schedule that fits their preferences.

 This way, CORE is an app for conference agenda/logistics that helps attendees **save time** by choosing the lectures they want to attend within a tailored list.